Chris Hunter (MBE) – Programmes Coordinator

 Almut Rochowanski also volunteers her time to the Young Women’s Development Groups project for fundraising, grant-writing and liaising with new and current donors; researching global best practices on empowering girls and technical-pedagogical innovations, providing training to staff or co-facilitating workshops, assisting with the search for outside experts and supporting the YWDG team’s professional development and international advocacy outside the immediate framework of the project.

 Amy Greenbank – Expat Technical Advisor (Young Women’s Development Groups project)

-Amy Greenbank, expat technical advisor based in Chechnya, has a 10 year background in project management, working with vulnerable young and adult people including marginalised youth (specifically young women), survivors of domestic violence, the homeless and refugees.
+Amy Greenbank, expat technical advisor, has a 10 year background in project management, working with vulnerable young and adult people including marginalised youth (specifically young women), survivors of domestic violence, the homeless and refugees.
 She has also worked as a documentary film producer.
 Amy’s master’s thesis is titled: “Chechen Women as Agents of Change in a Closed Society: Altruism, Resilience and Empowerment” and based on research conducted with leaders of many of the NGOs that will be partners in this project.
-Amy is currently working with IRC in Sierra Leone, and continues as a volunteer advisor for the YWDG project.
+Amy is currently working with IRC, and continues as a volunteer advisor for the YWDG project.